 Applied behavioral analysts with the skills to guide parents in applying treatment protocols and individualized strategies that work best for their children are in the best position to help families adjust to their new normal.
 Whether through autism podcasts or in-person work settings, such as schools, child care centers, and hospitals, applied behavioral analysts with strong knowledge of ABA treatment and intervention planning can help improve the lives of children with autism and their families.

-An advanced education such as Regis College’s online Master of Science in Applied Behavior Analysis can provide graduates with the understanding and experience to advance in their careers.
+An advanced education such as Regis College’s masters in Applied Behavior Analysis program can provide graduates with the understanding and experience to advance in their careers.
 The curriculum includes courses in ABA, treatment evaluation, behavior intervention, and ethical practice in ABA to enable graduates to support children, parents, and educators effectively.

 Learn how Regis can prepare you for a rewarding career helping children with autism pursue their goals and supporting parents in need.